uniwebcms/framework/docs/deployment-guide.md

 When your site loads, it fetches the foundation from the URL specified in `site.yml`.
 This happens at runtime via Module Federation, so:

 - Foundation and site can be on different hosting services
-- Foundation updates can be deployed independently
+- Foundation updates can be published independently
-- Sites receive updates based on their version strategy
+- Sites receive updates based on semantic versioning

 ### Complete Self-Hosted Workflow